 It happens: a plan gets submitted several times for the same treatment.
 In such an instance, an insurance company won’t go into detail; it will simply deny everything because there are multiple claims for the one treatment.
 That forces you to start again and list everything that needs to be done.

 Physical therapy is both a science and an art.
 Billing insurers and collecting from them is another art all by itself.
 To avoid these main reasons why PT insurance claims get denied, and many others, it makes sense to place your billing and collections in the hands of an experienced, effective third party company.
 Then you can focus on your therapy work and patients and your administrative staff can focus on serving patients and running the practice.
 You’ll be secure in the knowledge that insurance companies are being taken care of by people who specialize in this line of work and who serve to gain you the maximum out of every claim in the shortest time possible.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.outsourcing physical therapy billing, physical therapy billing services, physical therapy medical billing company
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: outsourcing physical therapy billing, physical therapy billing services, physical therapy medical billing company